 Piedmont Brewery has handcrafted beer, modern smokehouse deliciousness, and a family-friendly arcade downstairs with old-school video games and arcade games.

-Where to Stay for 2 Days in Macon, Georgia
+Where to Stay for a Weekend in Macon

-Ready to spend a weekend discovering Macon, Georgia?
-Use the map below to help plan your 2-day getaway in Macon!
+Ready for a weekend getaway in Macon, Georgia?
+Use the map below to plan out your trip!

 More Things to Do in Macon